 1) Personalization

 The most important practice when trying to maximize results with cold emailing is personalization.
 Your email should look and feel like a personal email from a friend or colleague.
-You can achieve this by using your real name and addressing the recipient by name as well.
+You can achieve this by using your real name, addressing the recipient by name as well, and using cold email software.

 2) First-name basis